 Actions taken after 2009 deluge help reduce the damage at U of L (Courier-Journal, May 29, 2012)

-UofL is working with Louisville's Metropolitan Sewer District (MSD) on a variety of "green infrastructure" projects to help keep runoff out of the combined sewer system.
-In the past, every raindrop that hit UofL's rooftops (over 2.2 million square feet on Belknap campus alone!) and pavements was channeled into the same sewer system as handles our waste water which truly needs to be treated.
-But, as VP for Business Affairs, Larry Owsley puts it, "When you have that much rain in that short a time, the sewers — which are large sewers — just back up and there's no place for the water to go."
-Even if the sewers can handle stormwater from UofL, the treatment plants at the end of the pipe often can't, leading to dangerous releases of untreated sewage into the Ohio River - a threat to human health and ecological integrity.
+UofL is working with Louisville's Metropolitan Sewer District (MSD) on a variety of "green infrastructure" projects to help keep stormwater runoff out of the combined sewer system.
+In the past, every raindrop that hit UofL's rooftops (over 2.2 million square feet on Belknap campus alone!) and pavements was channeled into the same sewer system that handles our sewage which truly needs to be treated.
+But, as our former Vice-President for Business Affairs, Larry Owsley put it, "When you have that much rain in that short a time, the sewers — which are large sewers — just back up and there's no place for the water to go."
+Even if the sewers can handle stormwater from UofL, the treatment plants at the end of the pipe often cannot, leading to dangerous releases of untreated sewage into the Ohio River - a threat to human health and ecological integrity.

-UofL is now pursuing means of lessening the risk of flood and reducing our campus' contribution to the problem by diverting stormwater from the sewer system all together through infiltration and rainwater harvesting projects, or by slowing its release through water absorbing changes to our campus landscape.
-Around campus, we are beginning to disconnect downspouts, install vegetated green roofs, and build rain gardens and bioswales to facilitate groundwater recharge through infiltration.
+UofL has pursued means of lessening the risk of flood and reducing our campus' contribution to the problem by diverting stormwater from the sewer system all together through infiltration and rainwater harvesting projects, or by slowing its release through water absorbing changes to our campus landscape.
+Around campus, we have disconnected downspouts, installed vegetated green roofs, and built rain gardens and bioswales to facilitate groundwater recharge through infiltration.

 Stormwater Management Projects